emailfabric/smtp/README.md

 * Do not send HELO after EHLO with 4XX error.
 * Command-response timeouts according to RFC.
 * More context information in errors.
+* Issue RSET before next transaction if last transaction failed.
+* Less picky about response codes, the first digit is conclusive.

 ## Usage